u16052642/thrive_erp_documentation/documentation-16.0/content/developer/howtos/website_themes/pages.rst

 Default pages
 =============

-In Odoo, websites come with a few default static pages (Home, Contact us, 404, ...).
+In Thrive Bureau ERP, websites come with a few default static pages (Home, Contact us, 404, ...).
 They are built the following way.

 .. code-block:: xml